oasisfleeting/cloudflare-whitelister-nginx-real-ip/README.md

 # Whitelist Cloudflare IPs
 Bash script for whitelisting cloudflare ips as well as setting nginx config to show real ips.
 Also opens port 2408 to cloudflare for railgun setup.
+To disable the railgun setup remove the line that opens port 2408.
+Otherwise create a new bash script ``` touch cloudflarewhitelister.sh ``` , copy and paste the contents into the file.
+Set the file to be executable chmod +x cloudflarewhitelister.sh
+And just set it to run a couple times a day.

 ```